Gyraulus bekaensis

-Gyraulus bekaensis is a species of freshwater snail, an aquatic pulmonate gastropod mollusk in the family Planorbidae, the ram's horn snails.
+Gyraulus bekaensis is a species of freshwater snail, an aquatic pulmonate gastropod mollusc in the family Planorbidae, the ram's horn snails.
 It is endemic to Lebabon.

 The specific name bekaensis is named after the Beqaa Governorate, where it occurs.

 Distribution

 The type locality is Aammiq, Beqaa Governorate, Lebanon.
 It is not known from anywhere else.

 Habitat

 Gyraulus bekaensis is a palustrine species that occurs in the Aammiq Wetland.